alexmadeathing/dilate/README.md

 For migration notes, please see: https://github.com/alexmadeathing/dilate/releases

 # dilate
-A compact, high performance integer dilation library for Rust.
+A compact, high performance, multi-dimensional, integer dilation library for Rust.

 Integer dilation is the process of converting cartesian indices (eg. coordinates) into a format suitable for use in D-dimensional algorithms